Adding filters

 Sorting filter values

 Filter values are displayed in ascending order by default, both alphabetically and numerically.
-For example, a product option filter of "Shoes sizes" will display values smallest to largest.
+For example, a product option filter of Shoe sizes will display the values from smallest to largest.

-Filter values that start with a number and end with a word, such as "60 watts", will be displayed next to filter values that end with the same word.
-For example, a product option filter of "Ages" with the filter values "2 years", "6 months", "3 years" and "2 months" will be sorted to:
+Filter values that start with a number and end with a word, such as 60 watts, will be displayed next to filter values that end with the same word.
+For example, a product option filter of Age with the filter values 2 years, 6 months, 3 years, and 2 months will be sorted in the following order:

 • 2 months